sbwaikar/gcp-devops-project/README.md

-# gcp-devops-project : This is a demo GCP Devops Project
+# gcp-devops-project : This is a demo GCP Devops Project.
+Demo Project.